BlackHC/mamo/README.md

-# Dumbo
+# Mamo

 A big flappy cache that never forgets.
-(Dumb-o jell-o)

 ## Idea

-Decorate functions with the dumbo decorator to memoize computations, but only when it is worth it.
+Decorate functions with the mamo decorator to memoize computations, but only when it is worth it.

 ## Architecture